 Issues and Opportunities

-Background Information
+Background Information – Done but need to update population data - Jim

 The Town of Vermont lies on the western border of Dane County between the villages of Black Earth and Mount Horeb.
 It is in the driftless area in which the hills have not been rounded off by glacial action and there is no overlying cover of glacial deposits.
 The nearly level layers of sandstone and limestone are cut by rather deep narrow valleys.
 The thin soils covering this bedrock are very easily eroded unless kept covered with vegetation.
 The hilltops are mostly 1,100 to 1,200 feet in elevation while the valley bottoms are mostly 800 feet or lower.